 Summons 5.
 The Presumption of Summons is that by custom a summons unrebutted stands and therefore one who attends Court is presumed to accept a position (defendant, juror, witness) and jurisdiction of the court.
 Attendance to court is usually invitation by summons.
 Unless the summons is rejected and returned, with a copy of the rejection filed prior to choosing to visit or attend, jurisdiction and position as the accused and the existence of guilt stands -12 presumptions of court

-Keywords are listed in alphabetical order by first letter of the term for easy locating and linking to the revalent section on the website
+Keywords are listed in alphabetical order by first letter of the term for easy locating and come from links in the revalent section on the website for better comprehension.

-Some Keywords are the simple comprehension of the word by the use of prefixes and suffix chart as in Deceased means de-ceased so de =not So not ceased.
-This method roots out the true meaning of the word
+Some Keywords are the simple comprehension of the word by the use of prefixes and suffix chart as in Deceased break down to de-ceased so the de =not , So not ceased.
+This simple method roots out the true meaning of the word

 Abatement \A*bate"ment\ (-ment), n.
 [OF. abatement, F. abattement.]

 1. The act of abating, or the state of being abated; a lessening, diminution, or reduction; removal or putting an end to; as, the abatement of a nuisance is the suppression thereof.
 [1913 Webster]

 More : See Dict.org set lookup criteria to "any" and lookup the word abatement . scroll down to see complete information on abatements